jcreedcmu/pyoro/DESIGN.md

 - OPEN: Should single-move undo be supported?
     - Argument for supporting: most puzzle games do
     - Argument for not supporting: might enhance "drama" if mistakes are a little consequential.

+### Tiles and Entities

+By "tiles" I mean things that are represented with a map from grid locations to some type `Tile`.
+By "entities" I mean things whose locations are represented with a map from some type `EntityId` to grid locations.

+- Most of the game state should be as tiles.
+A limited amount may exist as entities.

+- Ideally, physics should be invariant to any intrinsic notion of entity ordering, but this may be hard to achieve in practice.
+  This is a corollary of the desire for legibility; the ordering of entities is typically invisible.
+  - It is, however, ok to order entities by height in the world, if physics rules can be devised to be "horizontally concurrent" while having some vertical asymmetry.
+  - It is somewhat ok to order entities by the order in which they were created, if they were created during play.

+- It is ok for a logical "thing" in the game to change during play from tile to entity and back, perhaps even retaining the same visual representation.

+- No two entities should occupy the same place at the same time.
+  If this would occur, prefer deleting all such colocated entities and replacing them with some sort of generic "crash"/"collision"/"explosion" entity or tile.

+- For the most part, tiles should obey a principle of subconservation.
+  They may be moved or destroyed (i.e. replaced with empty) but not created.

 ### Intra-Room Geometry